The Sacramento featherweight has won eight fights in a row, including four by knockout. read more »

-At the age of 28, Ryota is fighting for the third time as a pro.
-A sensational prospect at 160 pounds, he is a former international amateur standout – he was the middleweight gold medalist at the 2012 Olympics.
+At the age of 28, Ryota is a one-year pro.
+A sensational prospect at 160 pounds, he is a former international amateur standout and the middleweight gold medalist at the 2012 Olympics.

-After Ryota's pro debut on August 25 - a second-round TKO win against Akio Shibata - Rafael wrote [excerpts]: Murata won Olympic gold for Japan in the 2012 London Games, becoming the first Japanese boxer to win a gold medal since Takao Sakurai in the 1964 Tokyo Games.
+After Ryota's pro debut on August 25, 2013 – a second-round TKO win against OPBF middleweight champion Akio Shibata – Dan Rafael wrote on ESPN.com [excerpts]: Murata won Olympic gold for Japan in the 2012 London Games, becoming the first Japanese boxer to win a gold medal since Takao Sakurai in the 1964 Tokyo Games.
 Murata is also the first Japanese fighter to win an Olympic medal in a division other than bantamweight or flyweight.

 He made his debut at the age of 27 on 8-25-13 in Tokyo and won by TKO (2nd round) against OPBF middleweight champion Akio Shibata (21-7-1): the scheduled 6-rounder headlined at Ariake Coliseum, and Ryota quickly overpowered him; he scored a knockdown with a right hand in the 1st round, then staggered Shibata with a series of punches in the 2nd and the referee stopped the fight at 2:24…